iSECPartners/ssl-conservatory/openssl/README.md

 specifying a trust store using SSL_CTX_load_verify_locations() will always be ignored on OS X.

-Additionally, compiling the code on OS X will generate a lot of "is deprecated" warnings.
-This is because Apple is migrating from OpenSSL to the Common Crypto framework.
+Additionally, compiling the code on OS X will generate a lot of "is deprecated" warnings because Apple is migrating from OpenSSL to the Common Crypto framework.

 ### Windows